 A fundamental purpose of a RAID system is to present a usable (with some level of redundancy) data storage medium (or drive) to a host operating system.
 In accomplishing this, the Intel RAID firmware is based on a four level hierarchal model.
-Each level has its "own drives" associated with it.
-The basic rule is: to build drives on a given level in the hierarchy, the "drives" of the next lower level are used as components.
-So, in order to construct and create a data drive (host drive/RAID volume) and present it to the host operating system, the following steps are typically followed by the RAID firmware to accomplish this:
+Each level has its own drives associated with it.
+The basic rule is to build drives on a given level in the hierarchy; the drives of the next lower level are used as components.
+So, in order to create a data drive (host drive/RAID volume) and present it to the host operating system, the RAID firmware typically follows these steps:

-- 1. One or more physical drives are selected and initialized. - 2.
-A logical drive is created for each physical device. - 3.
-The logical drives are grouped and an array drive is created. - 4.
-The RAID firmware designates the array drive as a host drive and presents it to the host OS.
+- 1. One or more physical drives are selected and initialized - 2.
+A logical drive is created for each physical device - 3.
+The logical drives are grouped and an array drive is created - 4.
+The RAID firmware designates the array drive as a host drive and presents it to the host OS

 Physical drives are located on the lowest level of the hierarchy.
 This includes hard disk drives, removable hard disks, and some Magneto Optical drives.
-They are the basic components of all "drive constructions".
-However, before they can be used by the firmware, these hard drives must be "prepared" by a process called initialization.
+They are the basic components of all drive constructions.
+However, before they can be used by the firmware, these hard drives must be prepared by a process called initialization.
 During initialization each hard disk has configuration information written to its physical medium in non-user accessible redundant areas.
 This information allows a univocal identification even if the SCSI-ID or the controller is changed.
 For reasons of data coherency, this information is extremely important for any drive construction consisting of two or more physical drives.

 Logical drives are constructed to obtain full independence of the physical coordinates of a physical device.
-This is important because it allows one to rearrange the SCSI IDs and channel location of the physical drives of a disk array without compromising the integrity of the RAID array disk.
-It also is what allows one to interchange disk arrays between compatible controllers.
-Logical drives always consist of physical drives.
+This is important because it allows one to rearrange the SCSI-IDs and channel location of the physical drives of a disk array without compromising the integrity of the RAID array disk.
+It also is what allows you to interchange disk arrays between compatible controllers.

-The user can create a logical drive manually by using one or more available physical drives.
+You can create a logical drive manually by using one or more available physical drives.
 A logical drive created manually in this way is presented directly to the host OS as a Host drive (see host drives in Level 4).
 However, it is not associated with any array drive (see array drives in Level 3).